 Agent-based process monitoring templates

 New monitoring templates are introduced to monitor various system and application-level processes present in Windows and Linux resources.
 These templates support monitoring of various processes with different thresholds.

-See Monitoring using Agent-based Windows and Linux Processes for more information.
+See Agent-based Templates for more information.

 NoteSQL-managed instances are a new resource in Azure.

 Linux agents are automatically deployed on auto-provisioned Amazon WorkSpaces instances.
 Automatic deployment allows instances to be onboarded as soon as they are live.